Skip to main content

 Filtering the field list

-Not all fields will be compatible with each other, so each field may provide a comparator property specifying which fields show up in the value editor list.
-If comparator is a string, then only fields which have the same value as the current field in the property matching the comparator string will be listed.
+Not all fields are compatible with each other, so each field may provide a comparator property specifying which fields appear in the value editor list.
+When comparator is a string, only fields with the same value as the current field in the property matching the comparator string are listed.

-That's a mouthful, so let's look at an example.
+Here's an example.
 In the following field list, fields f1, f2, and f3 share a common property datatype: "number". f1 identifies the datatype property as its comparator.
-Therefore, when a rule specifies the field f1, only f2 and f3 will be in the drop-down list because their datatype property matches f1's. f4 and f5 will be excluded because their datatype property does not match f1's, and f1 will be excluded because a rule's selected field cannot be compared with itself.
+When a rule specifies field f1, only f2 and f3 appear in the dropdown list because their datatype property matches f1's. f4 and f5 are excluded because their datatype property doesn't match f1's, and f1 is excluded because a rule's selected field cannot be compared with itself.

 const fields: Field[] = {